boochtek/pact_pool/README.md

 * Hexagonal architecture
   * Separation of Web Page Controllers from business logic
   * Separation of models from persistence layer
+  * Command-line app built using same business logic as web app
+  * Using dumb DTOs when crossing boundaries
 * Sequel ORM
 * Frameworks other than Rails
   * Lotus